PAINTED ROADSIDE ADVERTISEMENTS - Index of Brands

 André Citroën started his car factory after the First World War.
 He relied very much on advertising and kept files with data about prospective clients.
 Like many contemporary brands, he placed many signposts to encourage safe driving.

-Musée de la Pub in Paris tells the whole story: Citroën's history
+Musée des arts décoratifs in Paris tells the whole story: Citroën's history (latest check 12.vii.2023, they keep changing the their name and URL).

 Adam Opel, in January 1863, founded his company and started making household goods.
 Very soon his company was a leader in European sewing machines, and made also many bicycles.
 From 1898 on they manufactured cars under several licensing agreements and started to make vehicles of their own design in 1906.